AI-Engineer-Foundation/agent-protocol/README.md

 - Connection to the outside world:
   - 3rd party services (= “Agent I/O”)
   - Authentication on behalf of users
 - Is there anything missing?
-Please submit an RPC with a proposed feature!
+Please submit an RFC with a proposed feature!

 ### Creating your own SDK that implements the protocol